mritunjaysharma394/vowpal-wiki/One-Against-All-(oaa)-multi-class-example.md

     best constant = 0
     total feature number = 15

-We then can try and predict, using the same data set as out test-set:
+Now we can predict, using the same data set as our test-set:

     vw -t -i oaa.model oaa.dat -p oaa.predict